Does It Cost or Save to Be Loyal?

 What Can You Do?

 If you want to avoid price optimization, the best thing you can do is shop around.
-Get quotes frequently and compare them to your current premium to determine whether or not your rates have been raised unfairly.
+Get auto insurance quotes regularly and compare them to your current premium to determine whether or not your rates have been raised unfairly.

 Search for other quotes whenever you see your rates rise, especially if you haven’t had any recent claims or accidents.
 If you’ve had recent claims, tickets, or accidents, your higher rate may be accounted for.
 However, if your driving record has pretty much stayed the same, then a premium increase without warning can be an indicator that you should look around.